 Participants and procedure.
-A subsample of Fijian participants included in Studies 1 and $2 (N = 20, 60\% \text{ female}; \text{ age range} = 19-60, median = 38; education range} = 7-11 \text{ years}, median = 38$ 9) viewed photos of the same two targets as were used in Study 2, posing expressions of anger, happiness, neutral, pride, and shame (anger was not included in Study 2, but was included here as an additional comparison).
+A subsample of Fijian participants included in Studies 1 and 2 (N = 20, 60% female; age range = 19-60 years, median = 38; education range = 7-11years, median = 9) viewed photos of the same two targets as were used in Study 2, posing expressions of anger, happiness, neutral, pride, and shame (anger was not included in Study 2, but was included here as an additional comparison).
 All photos were taken from the UCDSEE.
 For each photo, participants were asked, "Which of the following labels best describe what this person is expressing?"
-They then were asked to choose from the following response options: anger (borisi), arrogant (or, overly admiring oneself, vakadokadokai koya), confident (lomadei), disgust (vakasisila), fear (mataku), happiness (marau), pride (or, admiring oneself, qoroi koya vaka koya), sadness (rarawa), shame (madua), other (ke tlia lequa nai vukivuki), and nothing is expressed (tabu tlia nai vukivuki e vakaraitakinia; see Supplemental Material for details on how these translations were derived; www.ubc-emotionlab.ca/cross-culturalstatussignal.pdf).
+They then were asked to choose from the following response options: anger (borisi), arrogant (or overly admiring oneself, vakadokadokai koya), confident (lomadei), disgust (vakasisila), fear (mataku), happiness (marau), pride (or admiring oneself, goroi kova vaka kova), sadness (rarawa), shame (madua), other (ke tlia leaua nai vukivuki), and nothing is expressed (tabu tlia nai vukivuki e vakaraitakinia; see the online supplemental materials for how these translations were derived).
 The "other" option was included to address limitations associated with the use of a forced-choice response method in emotion recognition studies (Frank & Stennet, 2001; Russell, 1994).
-All instructions and response options were read aloud to participants in Fijian by a Fijian experimenter, and participants responded by saying aloud the option they viewed as most accurate, and pointing to the option on an answer sheet (options were presented in random order on an A4 sheet).
+All instructions and response options were read aloud to participants in Fijian by a Fijian experimenter, and participants responded by saying aloud the option they viewed as most accurate and pointing to the option on an answer sheet (options were presented in random order on an A4-size sheet).